 When it comes to perennials, there are two key time frames where providing added power can really benefit your plants.

 The first is in early spring, when they are just coming out of their dormant stage.
 The second is right before or as a perennial is coming into bloom.
+And it doesn’t matter if it’s coral bells, or even if you grow hops!
 Let’s start by taking a look at each of these two specific time periods, and how to best fertilize for each one.

 Early Spring Fertilizing